 Baked Eggplant With Cheese loaded with yogurt and goat cheese dressing and a bit of raspberry together create a delicious and delicate flavor that almost asking to be eaten immediately.
 Perfect for an appetizer snack or served with grains for a wholesome vegetarian dinner!

 This is an easy appetizer that I could eat for days in a row, simply delicious.
-If you like roasted eggplant and zucchinis you’ll for sure appreciate this recipe.
+If you like roasted eggplant and zucchini you’ll for sure appreciate this recipe.

 Why eggplant?
-The dish is easy, meatless, gluten-free, relatively low-carb that would perfectly suit a vegetarian.
+The dish is easy, meatless, gluten-free, relatively low-carb which would perfectly suit a vegetarian.
 Eggplants make a solid dish that’s healthy, nutritious, and filling.
-If you’re an eggplant lover like me, you have to try this Tomato Eggplant Pasta!
-For more eggplant recipes, simply browse in the menu or type the word ”eggplant” into the search bar and hit enter.
+If you're an eggplant lover like me, you have to try this Tomato Eggplant Pasta!
+For more eggplant recipes, simply browse in the menu or type the word ''eggplant'' into the search bar and hit enter.

 If you like stuffed eggplants you will love this too because it’s easier and more healthy but the same yummy.
 Eggplants have an extraordinary taste, soft meaty texture that is filling, and of course, an extensive list of nutrients.

 This dish can be enjoyed cold or warm.
 It's also perfect for a vegetarian side dish or a busy weeknight dinner recipe.
 For a wholesome meal just make sure to add some healthy plant-based protein to your plate like lentils, beans, or quinoa.
 Or simply serve with pasta or a fresh salad.

 Here are the ingredients, you'll only need a few!

 - Eggplant - ripe, medium sized eggplants with skin on.
 The skins are edible and full of nutrients, however if using older eggplant the skin might be too tough and in this case just scoop the flesh out when eating.